SamStudio8/reticulatus/README.md

 #### Advanced (GPU)

 Additionally you **must** specify `--use-singularity` to use containers **and** provide suitable `--singularity-args` to use the GPU and bind directories.
+Don't forget to use the GPU, you must set the `cuda` key to True in `config.cfg`.

 ```
 snakemake -j <available_threads> --reason --use-conda --use-singularity --singularity-args '--nv -B <dir_inside>:<dir_outside>' -k --restart-times 1
 ```

+Using the GPU will accelerate the following steps:

+* `polish_racon`: you will need a racon binary compiled with `CUDA`, for your system
+* `polish_medaka`: you will need to specify an appropriate singularity container, or install medaka with GPU support yourself

 ## Housekeeping